How long to climb everest from base camp

 Weather conditions: The weather on Everest is unpredictable and can change rapidly.
 Extreme cold, high winds, and heavy snowfall can all impact climbing time.
 Unfavorable weather conditions can force climbers to retreat back to the base camp or lower altitudes, sometimes for days or even weeks, until the conditions improve.
 Therefore, climbers have to continuously monitor the weather forecast to plan their ascent and anticipate any potential delays.

-See also How long is 5000 hours
+See also How long is dear england

 Route conditions: The condition of the climbing route, including the presence of ice, snow, or debris, can affect climbing time.
 Steep, icy slopes can be hazardous and slow down progress, whereas well-established routes with good conditions can speed up the climb.
 The efficiency of the route and the ability to navigate obstacles can have a significant impact on climbing time.